 Now passed on yet forever he has named his salvage junk yard Place of Peace.
 I met Perry about 20 years ago and these notes on my three films so far related to a wonderful, old truck there.
 The mailbox and large sign as I entered said Place of Peace.

 Dick Higgins lamented of our reduction down to commodity-oriented society.
 I am hoping that my films are not just films, not just songs or music, not just photos.
-My hope is they are concepts or ideas which overlay a broad feeling about civilization.
-Can an object that no one wants be not the thing that it is on the surface but, rather, an idea?
+My hope is these are concepts or ideas which overlay a broad feeling about civilization.

 1) In my first film The Green Truck, there I saw my first graphical-notation score with its green, color field the substrate and myself, then, the reader rust on the substrate, those rust spots as musical “notes” more or less.
 I wanted to create variant forms of graphical scoring, these found scores; my visual-score directive was meant to be the found object’s graphical facade.